unidebSDMGroup/AmogusRunner/Documents/System Design.md

 ## I .
 Purpose of the Product

+- The purpose of this system is to enable gamers to have an experience in playing a game which is a synthesis of the endless game and one of today's popular themes "among us".

+- It aims to have gamers a fun time while overcoming through obstacles and chasing AI.

+- This game is designed for Windows PC and can be ported to mobile.

+- For the sake of gamers,the color for background was chosen darker than the foreground's color to make the game more understandable.

+- To jump to stay away from the obstacles space bar should be pressed, the longer it is pressed the higher they jump.

+- If the player cant get pass the obstacles, the game over/restart screen will showed.

 ## II .
 Project Plan
 // our plan for pre-study, design and implementation